czyys/dustforceguide/README.md

 ### Slant boosting ###

-Ground angled at ~26<sup>o</sup> is referred to as a slant and usually you boost off of it while not having much height.
+To boost off of slants usually you can't have much height.
 For example downdashing directly from a 5 tiles high platform is too much for normal running speed.
 In the clip below I’m decreasing my height a bit first.

 ![13.webp](Resources/13.webp)